Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

 poetry shell
 ```

-- enter the Venv, and install the following dependencies.
+- You have to enter virtual environment and install the dependencies (figure out this)

 ```sh
 poetry add chromadb langchain openai fastapi uvicorn